fhiso/legacy-format/iri-data-model.md

 Supertype
 :   `[elf:Structure]`

-Superstructures
+Subtypes
+:   `[elf:PARENT1_POINTER]`
-:   `[elf:FAM_RECORD]`
+:   `[elf:PARENT2_POINTER]`

 Payload
 :   A pointer to an `[elf:INDIVIDUAL_RECORD]`

-#### `elf:FIRST_PARENT_POINTER`
+### `elf:PARENT1_POINTER`

-A pointer to the spouse or parent traditionally presented on the left in a vertical family tree or on the top in a horizontal family tree.
+A pointer to the spouse or parent traditionally presented on the left fork of a vertical family tree or on the upper fork of a horizontal family tree.
 In a heterosexual pair union, this is traditionally the husband or father.

 Supertype
 :   `[elf:ParentPointer]`